- Treatment of hyperglycemia in diabetes should be progressively intensified as necessary to control blood glucose to target ranges.

 - Maximum benefit for all glucose lowering agents observed with monotherapy versus add-on-therapy.

-- The table below summarizes the relative efficacy of non-insulin glucose lowering agents available for the treament of type 2 diabetes:
+- Table Table 1 summarizes the relative efficacy of non-insulin glucose lowering agents available for the treatment of type 2 diabetes:

 Percent reduction in HbA1c*